 Vancouver and Lower Mainland area charities and community groups are great places to buy Christmas trees from during the holiday season.

 This article lists places you can find trees for sale that benefit local charities most years.
 There is also a list of Lower Mainland farms that you can drive out to and pick out a fresh tree.
-And towards the bottom of this page are tips on what to look for in a Christmas tree and how to dispose of it at the end of the season.
+At the bottom of this page, you’ll find tips on what to look for in a Christmas tree and how to dispose of it at the end of the season.

 Click on any of the following to skip to a specific section: